Tuesday, 1 November 2022

 Some more resto vehicle sprocket face detail

 Let’s look at the non-handed kit sprocket issue first.
-The image below shows both kit sprockets built up, and the white dotted circle clearly indicates the incorrect position of the rollers sat centrally between the track pads
+The image below shows both kit sprockets built up as per the instructions.
+The white dotted circle clearly indicates the incorrectly positioned rollers sat centrally between the track pads

-The sprocket design was the same on all semi tracked vehicle design of the period and you can see in the restoration image below of the driver side sprocket of a 12-ton that the rollers are sat slightly forward of the centreline against each track pad
+The sprocket design was similar to most semi tracked vehicles of the period and you can see in the restoration image below (12-ton driver side sprocket) that the rollers are sat slightly forward of the centreline of each track pad.

-The image below shows a clear side view image of a driver’s side sprocket showing each track link sat slightly forward over each individual sprocket track pad.
+The image below shows a nice side view of a driver’s side sprocket showing each track link sat slightly forward over each individual sprocket track pad.

-Fixing and removing the grooved detail in the sprocket face is best attempted first as it will involves a fair degree of handling.
-I used Tamiya putty and you need to ensure to build up the material in stages to avoid making a mess.
-Sanding the dome shape back effectively when there is little room between both strengthening ribs and the central hub would be a nightmare.
-I added it carefully in about four coats, but it still kept shrinking!
+Fixing and removing the grooved detail in the sprocket face is best attempted first as it will involve a fair degree of handling.
+I used Tamiya putty, adding small amounts in stages to avoid making a mess.
+Sanding the dome shape back effectively when there is little room between both strengthening ribs and the central hub would be a nightmare so I added it in about four coats.
+In spite of my method, it sill kept shrinking!

 Moving on to correcting the sprocket issue the first step is to mark each sprocket outer face parts B21 LEFT and RIGHT.
-Out of the kit when the sprocket parts are assembled, they are identical, but we are going to make them 'handed' as per the real thing.
+Out of the kit they are identical, but we are going to make them 'handed' as per the real thing.

-This image below shows the best fitment (it can often be far worse!) you could hope for without applying the fix.
-Notice how the track links don’t align over each sprocket pad.
+The image below shows the best fitment (it can often be far worse!) you could hope for without applying the fix.
+Notice how the track links don’t align flush over each sprocket pad.

-The second step is to snip off the three keyway tabs on the inner ring of the part (part B16) that fixes between the sprocket face part B21 and part B15, the rear ring which contains the rollers on.
+The second step is to snip off the three keyway tabs on the inner ring of part B16 that dictates fixing between the sprocket face part B21 and part B15, the rear ring which contains the rollers on.
 This will allow the full rotation of parts B15 & 16 around the rear of part B21 so they can be fixed to part B21 in the correct position.
+It will now also allow you to turn part B15 around so the detail on the face is showing.

 The image on the right below shows the tabs re-attached